GoodIntentionsAssistant/gi/README.md

-# Good Intentions Chatbot Framework
+# Good Intentions Chatbot Assistant Framework

-GI is a rule based chatbot framework for Node.js using simple design patterns.
+GI is a rule based chatbot assistant framework for Node.js using simple design patterns.
 Our goal is to provide a structured framework that enables developers to rapidly develop robust and reliable chatbots with full flexibility.

 ## Documentation

-Find the work in progress documentation at https://darrenmoore.github.io/GoodIntentionsChatBot/
+Find the work in progress documentation at https://goodintentionsassistant.github.io/docs/

 ## License